 To express availability of resource types, we introduce the concept of resource configuration.
-A resource configuration is a mapping from resource type to a number, for example map[Pair(CPU, 10), Pair(Bandwidth, 20)].
+A resource configuration is a mapping from resource type to a number, for example map[Pair(Speed, 10), Pair(Bandwidth, 20)].
 We use the standard ABS Map datatype; the ABS type of a resource configuration is Map<Resourcetype, Rat>, i.e., a mapping from resource types to rational numbers.
 Resource types not included, such as Memory in the above example, are treated as being infinite.

-def Map<Resourcetype, Rat> amazonSmallInstance() = map[Pair(CPU, 100), Pair(Memory, 1000)];
+''' def Map<Resourcetype, Rat> amazonSmallInstance() = map[Pair(Speed, 100), Pair(Memory, 1000), Pair(Cores 2)]; '''

 In this example, we define a resource configuration as the result of the constant function amazonSmallInstance.
-This resource configuration consists of 100 CPU, 1000 Memory and (implicitly) infinite Bandwidth resources.
-The
+This resource configuration models 100 Speed, 1000 Memory and (implicitly) infinite Bandwidth resources on a 2-core (virtual or physical) machine.